LinusBF/iv1013-tcp-ip-attack/report.md

 * This resulted in the following command being executed in the `attacker` terminal: `netwox 40 -l 10.0.20.2 -m 10.0.10.2 -j 40 -o 55020 -p 1024 -q 2145573434 -r 1329686055 -E 502 -H 746573740a -G 0101080ade0bf16f0417f6bc -A -z`
 * Sending this message caused the message `test` to appear on the server and in Wireshark I could see a valid ACK response.
 * As can be seen in the PCAP file, any following messages sent from the actual client were not acknowledged due to them now being out of sequence.

+If an attacker would want to use this to hijack a session, one relevant thing to do is to make sure that the attacking machine starts sending acknowledgements back to the client to keep them from noticing that the session was hijacked.

+Also for this to be a useful attack a program would have to be written to set all the TCP/IP settings dynamically and facilitate the responses sent to the client.